thetalklet/BobsBuzzerSite/README.md

 Then, open "Start Buzzer Site.command" and you are good to go!

-Alternatively, you can also run these commands to download and run the program immediately!
+Alternatively, you can also run these commands to download and run the program immediately instead!

 ```bash
    curl -L -o "Start Buzzer Site.command" "https://raw.githubusercontent.com/thetalklet/BobsBuzzerSite/refs/heads/main/Start%20Buzzer%20Site%20copy.command"